ElevenfiftyAcademy/jsChallenges/README.md

 ## To-do

 - [ ] import existing challenges
+- [ ] make sure all challenges have solutions
+- [ ] difficulty ratings: standards and review
 - [ ] finish style guide
 - [ ] write longer/different README for when/if students access these